Agri-Weather-Yield Drivers

 • Risk and suitability-oriented map views for comparative interpretation

-• Summary metrics that support planning conversations
+• Summary metrics for planning conversations and follow-up review

 Why it matters

-This project demonstrates a transferable analytical pattern for decision support:
+This project demonstrates a transferable analytical pattern:

 • combine heterogeneous operational and environmental data sources